GithHayden/django-mythware/README.md

 # Mythware

 Mythware is an agile project management software application, developed using **Django**, a Python web-framework.
-The target audience is any user/team who would like to manage projects.
+The target audience is any user who would like to manage projects.
 Mythware provides a user authentication feature, allowing users to request free bug fixes and paid upgrades via an issues tracker.

 ## UX
 The following section describes the UX process for this project.

 #### UX Process
-1. **Layout** - Reviewed the Code Institute education to date and Bootstrap themes to extract design ideas.
+1. **Layout** - Reviewed Code Institute education and Bootstrap themes to extract design ideas.
 2. **User Stories** - Walked through user stories.
     1. **Homepage - Header** - As a user, I want to be able to understand the purpose of this website and what to do next.
     2. **Navbar - Features** - As a user, I want to be able to understand the feaures of the software application.